Reading at St Paul's

 At St Paul's we love to read!
 Here are some of our reading activities:

-The children at St Paul's take part in weekly guided reading sessions as part of their class based reading experiences.
+The children in Reception to Year 2 at St Paul's take part in weekly guided reading sessions as part of their class based reading experiences.
 They read in small, focused groups with their teachers and Teaching Assistants.
 They read a variety of books and texts linked to their class Learning Challenges and also to other general areas of interest.

 Comprehension lessons take place regularly, when the children are given opportunities to learn further specific reading skills and put them to practise.